Reading layout

 When to Choose Regex Over HTML Parsers

-HTML parsers like BeautifulSoup or lxml excel at navigating document trees, but they can be computationally heavy when you only need to isolate specific strings such as email addresses, phone numbers, or API keys embedded in inline JavaScript.
-Regular expressions operate directly on raw strings, bypassing DOM parsing overhead entirely.
-This makes them ideal for extracting data from JSON-like payloads, server log outputs, or poorly formatted markup where structural tags are inconsistent, missing, or heavily obfuscated.
-While regex is powerful, it is best applied to flat text extraction rather than hierarchical document navigation, ensuring your scraping pipeline remains both fast and resource-efficient.
+HTML parsers like BeautifulSoup or lxml excel at navigating document trees, but they carry overhead when you only need to isolate specific strings — email addresses, phone numbers, or API keys embedded in inline JavaScript.
+Regular expressions operate directly on raw strings and are ideal for extracting data from JSON-like payloads, server log output, or poorly formatted markup where structural tags are inconsistent or heavily obfuscated.

 Core re Module Functions for Scraping